rails/rails/guides/source/security.md

 NOTE: _First, as is required by the W3C, use GET and POST appropriately.
 Secondly, a security token in non-GET requests will protect your application from CSRF._

-The HTTP protocol basically provides two main types of requests - GET and POST (and more, but they are not supported by most browsers).
+The HTTP protocol basically provides two main types of requests - GET and POST (DELETE, PUT, and PATCH should be used like POST).
 The World Wide Web Consortium (W3C) provides a checklist for choosing HTTP GET or POST:

 **Use GET if:**